NomicFoundation/hardhat-vscode-feedback/README.md

 ## Feedback

 If you are part of the beta and want to report an issue, suggest an improvement, ask a question about the extension, or request a new feature, please open an issue.

-Including clear instructions and example code (preferably a link to a repository) when doing so would be much appreciated.
+Including clear instructions to reproduce your issue and example code (preferably a link to a repository) would be much appreciated.

 ## Installing the extension